 All-day comfort with nature live streams and 10+ hour-long videos

-Armchair traveling has never been as easy — and tempting — as it is today.
+Armchair travelling has never been as easy — and tempting — as it is today.
 Transportive videos of faraway places are just one click away.
 For Gen Z, YouTube is the go-to destination for these journeys: 90% say they have watched a video that helped them feel like they were in a different place.2

 YouTube has a huge library of soothing videos about faraway destinations and the natural world.
 Popular formats include animal live streams and immersive nature films that are 10+ hours long, often set to meditative music.